Last Updated on March 14, 2023 by Dave Schoenbeck

 Adapting to Business Model Reinvention

 Fortunately, realizing you need to change your business model doesn’t have to be the death knell of your business.
-With a few strategic business model changes, you can turn things around and come out on top.
+Instead, you can turn things around with a few strategic business model changes and come out on top.
 Here are a few ways to adapt before your business model becomes obsolete:

 - Observe technology evolution.
-Stay on top of new trends and be thinking about how your business can change with the times.
+Stay on top of new trends and think about how your business can change with the times.

 - Keep an eye on your competitors for ideas and angles.